 - Reach tells you the unique number of people each post was served to.
 It shows both organic and paid reach.

-- Negative feedback can be viewed by using the same dropdown menu and choosing reports of spam, unlikes and hides.
+- Negative feedback can be viewed by using the same drop-down menu and choosing reports of Spam, Unlikes and Hides.
 Most posts will have very few negative actions against them.
-The ones with several should serve as red flags letting you know that type of content is not right for your page.
+The ones with several should serve as red flags letting you know what type of content is not right for your page.

 - Age range

 With this information, you can begin to build a “core audience” for your paid advertising on Facebook.

 In addition to gender, age and location, Facebook Advertising will let you target ads by interests, education, financial behavior and even marital status.

 Targeting by these additional characteristics and reviewing your advertising results helps you create your ‘ideal” audience.

 How can I work with Dream Local to take this off my plate?

 If you find yourself frustrated by the wealth of information in Facebook Insights, our team of #honeybadgers are ready to jump in and help you analyze your Insights; build content your audience wants to share, like and comment on; plus create ads that scream, “It’s a no-brainer to click here!”

 Let’s work together to take your Facebook strategy to the next level.